-While many dogs are companions, other dogs do serious work that truly helps others.
+While many dogs are companions, other dogs do serious work that helps others.
 Working dogs have real jobs that they take very seriously.
 These dogs have natural talents that are carefully honed with intensive training.
-Working dogs are trained to help others and they love to work.
+Working dogs are trained to help others and they love the work.

 01 of 07

 Service dogs or assistance dogs are working dogs that have been specially trained to assist persons with disabilities.
 The ADA has special guidelines regarding service dogs and their treatment in public places.
 A true service dog is trained to behave well in all types of situations so the dog can accompany the handler anywhere.
 Therapy dogs and emotional support dogs are NOT service dogs.

 Some examples of service dogs include:

 - Seizure dogs and other medical assistance dogs

 02 of 07